 Frequently Asked Questions

-It is to provide a payout to meet or contribute to the funeral and related expenses of each of your Nominees (people who are covered).
+It is to provide a payout to meet or contribute to the funeral and related expenses of each of your Named Person (people who are covered).

 Can I take money out if I am short of money?

 No. That is not how the Plan works.
 It is not a savings plan.
 There is no money “in your plan”.
-Rather, in return for the payments made to us we promise to make a payout, in accordance with the rules of the Plan, following the passing of each of your Nominees.
-That payout is only to pay funeral and incidental expenses of the deceased Nominee and is not to be used for any other purpose.
+Rather, in return for the payments made to us we promise to make a payout, in accordance with the rules of the Plan, following the passing of each of your Named Person.
+That payout is only to pay funeral and incidental expenses of the deceased Named Person and is not to be used for any other purpose.

 Can I use money for another person’s funeral expenses?

-No. It is only for the funeral and incidental expenses of the Nominees listed on your Plan.
+No. It is only for the funeral and incidental expenses of the Named Persons listed on your Plan.

 What exactly does the Plan cover?

-The Plan is an insurance product which is designed to provide a payout to meet funeral and all related expenses.
-The whole payout is for the sole purpose of paying funeral and related expenses, including the directors account as well as any other associated costs, such as:
+The Plan provides cover for funeral related expenses and is designed for the sole purpose of paying funeral and related expenses, including the directors account as well as any other associated costs, such as:

-- Headstones and plaques to commemorate the nominee’s passing.
+- Headstones and plaques to commemorate the named person’s passing.

 - Clothing for the family to attend the service and associated functions.

-- Travelling and accommodation costs to enable all those who cared for the nominee to attend and celebrate their lives.
+- Travelling and accommodation costs to enable all those who cared for the named person to attend and celebrate their lives.

 - Wake costs for a proper send-off.

-- Repatriation to return the nominee to their home.
+- Repatriation to return the named person to their home.

 How long does the Plan last for?

-For as long as you wish it to, and for as long as you continue the regular payments.
+For as long as you wish it to, and for as long as you continue the regular payments (fortnightly, monthly, quarterly, annually).

-The Plan is open to all Aboriginal Persons who at the time application is made are under 70 years of age and have not been diagnosed with a terminal time frame.
+The Plan is open to all Aboriginal and Torres Strait Islander Persons who at the time application is made are under 70 years of age and have not been diagnosed with a terminal time frame.

-Based on the information you provide, we assign a classification to each Nominee based on age and our assessment of the Nominee’s health.
+Based on the information you provide, we assign a ‘level’ to each Named Person based on age and our assessment of the Named Person’s health.

-We use the classification to decide the benefit amount we will offer and the payment required.
+We use these levels to decide the benefit amount we will offer and the payment required.

-Nominees aged 65 to 69 will be classified as Level 3.
-All Nominees under 65 will be classified as Level 1, 2 or 3 based on the information you provide in the health statement.
+Named Persons aged 65 to 69 will be classified as Level 3.
+All Named Persons under 65 will be classified as Level 1, 2 or 3 based on the information you provide in the health statement.

-Do I need to let you know if the health of a Nominee changes?
+Do I need to let you know if the health of a Named Person changes?

 Not unless the original information given by you at the time of application was wrong.